Authentication

 Best practices for token generation, storage, rotation, and security

-Token Lifecycle
+Token lifecycle

-The Octopus Cards API issues two tokens on login:
+The API issues two tokens on login:

 | Token | Lifetime | Purpose |